-The Seven Behavioral Dimensions are a practical way to check in with how authentic you’re being in any given moment—and three of these dimensions reflect conversation: the words we use when we speak, how we speak (our volume, tone of voice, and more), and the content we share.
+In my book The Authenticity Principle, I introduce the concept of the Seven Behavioral Dimensions.
+The Seven Behavioral Dimensions, a range of areas where we can visibly and tangibly showcase our authenticity, are a practical way to check in with how authentic you’re being in any given moment — and three of these dimensions directly impact your conversations: the words we use when we speak, how we speak (our volume, tone of voice, and more), and the content we share.

-Often, especially under stress, we’re triggered to perform—that is, to mask or hide how our authentic self wants to behave be because we fear others’ judgments.
+Often, especially under stress, we’re triggered to perform, that is, to mask or hide how our authentic self wants to behave because we fear others’ judgments.

 But when we take a pause, we have the power to catch ourselves in a moment of performing before we say something that doesn’t match our true selves.
 Then we can choose whether to be fully authentic or adaptive in what we say.